olliewet/DestinyPowerGuide/README.md

 - What activities and events provide each type of gear
 - Indication of power level caps

+Coming Soon
+- Change Tabs of Main Page
+- Relocate or Redesign the currently on Section
+- Add to Preparation Section
+- Create Home Logo

 To Do List
 - Each Activicty as a checkbox, user can only check the same activity once, this can be used to keep a reminder of what activitys are left to complete and how long it will take to complete the chosen activitys